fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.avgovertime` specifies whether the activity in latency window should be averaged prior to classification.
 If `'no'`, a separate classification is performed for every time point (see section *Classification across time*).
 - `cfg.design` specifies the vector of *class labels*.
 Class labels indicate which class (or experimental condition) trials belong to.
 The task of the classifier is to predict these class labels given the data.
 To this end, we create a vector with *1*'s for the trials belonging to class 1, *2*'s for trials belonging to class 2, and so on.
-For the [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), there is three classes, namely FIC (class 1), FC (class 2), and IC (class 3).
+The [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), comprises three classes, namely FIC (class 1), FC (class 2), and IC (class 3).

 Now call

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP, dataIC_LP)

 to perform the classification analysis.
 It is important to make sure that the order of class labels (FIC, FC, IC) matches the order that the datasets are passed in to `ft_timelockstatistics`.
+It is not required that each class corresponds to a separate dataset.
+The same result can be achieved when all classes are part of one dataset `dat`.
+To illustrate this, append the data and then pass it to `ft_timelockstatistics`:

+    dat = ft_appenddata([], dataFIC_LP, dataFC_LP, dataIC_LP);
+    stat = ft_timelockstatistics(cfg, dat);

 Let us print the resulting classification accuracy

     fprintf('Classification accuracy: %0.2f\n', stat.accuracy)